Permanent Mold Aluminum Foundry & Aluminum Castings FAQ

 What is Permanent Mold Tilt Pour Aluminum Casting?

-In the Permanent Mold Tilt Pour Aluminum Casting process the machine has a holding furnace filled with molten aluminum and a horizontally parted mold.
+In the Permanent Mold Tilt Pour Aluminum Casting process the machine has a holding furnace filled with molten aluminum.
 The mold is closed using hydraulic cylinders and the entire machine slowly tilts, managing the metal entry speed into the cavity of the mold until it is filled.
 The machine is held in its tilted position until the casting solidifies at which time it tilts back down.
 Once the casting is hard enough to be ejected from the mold it opens and the casting is removed and the tilt pour process is started over.

 Learn more about our Tilt Pour Casting Process